-The following is a brief outline of the tokenomics of BlockX, including description of our native BCX token, its supply and distribution, use cases within the ecosystem and beyond, and the use of fund
+The following is a brief outline of the tokenomics of Atlantis, its supply and distribution, use cases within the ecosystem and beyond, and the use of funds.

-BCX, the native token of BlockX, is the core of our ecosystem that powers all of the low-cost gas fees, rewards for Validators & Delegators, as well as dApp & protocol developers.
+BCX, the native token of Atlantis Network, is the core of our ecosystem that powers all of the low-cost gas fees, rewards for Validators & Delegators, as well as dApp & protocol developers.

 BCX is compatible with ERC20 and other Ethereum standards, in addition to powering our Community Pool, gas fees, and staking on the Ethereum Virtual Machine (EVM).